87-6-404. Unlawful use of dog while hunting. (1) Except as provided in subsections (3) through (6), a person may not:

 (c) hunt bobcats during the trapping season, as established by the commission, with the aid of a dog or dogs;

-(5) A nonresident who possesses a Class D-4 hound handler license may pursue mountain lions with a dog or dogs pursuant to 87-2-519.
+(5) A nonresident who possesses a Class D-4 hound license may pursue mountain lions or black bears with a dog or dogs pursuant to 87-2-519.

 (6) (a) A person with a valid hunting license issued pursuant to Title 87, chapter 2, may use a dog to track a wounded game animal during an appropriate open season.
 Any person using a dog in this manner: